allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

 * Unacceptable Conduct (U):
   * Members shall not
-    * Encourage or engage in conflicts that undermine the code of Conduct
+    * Encourage or engage in conflicts that undermine the Code of Conduct
     * Escalate existing conflicts that jeopardize the group project
     * Disregard or refuse to resolve an existing conflict that has been brought to their attention
     * Harass others with discriminatory jokes and languages